 - Remove noxious plants as soon as possible even if they don’t look like they are spreading in your garden; their seeds can travel far distances and start an infestation at any time

 - Read the Alberta Invasive Species' Grow Me Instead brochure for great plant alternatives to noxious weeds

 Wildflower mixes often contain invasive plant species that spread rapidly and are not from the local area.
 Check the label for the scientific names to know exactly what you are planting in your garden and flower beds and avoid those that don't list species.

 I bought the plant at a greenhouse.
 Do I still have to remove it?

 Yes, you will have to remove the plant.
 Some ornamental noxious weeds were only listed on the Alberta Weed Control Act in 2010.
 Some greenhouses are unaware that these plants are controlled by the Alberta Weed Control Act and continue to sell them to customers.

-Please contact Transportation and Agriculture Services to let us know where you purchased the plant.
+Please contact the County to let us know where you purchased the plant.
 Our inspectors can educate the retailer and their staff.